 validate_password plugin (available as of

-MySQL 5.6.6) can be used to test passwords and improve security.
+MySQL 5.6.6) serves to test passwords and improve security.
+The

 This plugin implements two capabilities:

-In statements that assign a password supplied as a cleartext value, the value is checked against the current password policy and rejected if it is weak (the statement returns an
+In statements that assign a password supplied as a cleartext value, the plugin checks the password against the current password policy and rejects it if it is weak (the statement returns an

 ER_NOT_VALID_PASSWORDerror).
 This affects the